-I obtained my Master's degree in Body and Mind Sciences at University of Turin (Italy), where I spent one year as Research Assistant among MANIBUS Lab under the supervision of prof. Francesca Garbarini.
+I obtained my Master's degree in Body and Mind Sciences at University of Turin (IT), where I spent one year as research assistant among MANIBUS Lab under the supervision of prof. Francesca Garbarini.
 During that period of hands-on experience with EEG setup, montage and data processing, I got familiar with behavioral and event-related potentials (ERPs) paradigms for investigating multi-sensory integration, motor control, body and space representation.
 My main research interest is interaction with music approached from the perspective of psychology and neurosciences, which brought me at IPEM Institute for Systematic Musicology to start a PhD in December 2018.